IMF24/WTDE-Launcher/README.md

 - And more features will be coming soon!

 Things left to do:
-- Merge all config loading into a single function.
-- Finish adding options to the Graphics and Debug Settings tabs.
+- Finish adding options to the necessary tabs.
-- Write the save configuration system fully.
-AspyrConfig saving for keyboard mapping strings is working!